Webinar: Navigating the Data (Use and Access) Bill – Preparing for the UK’s GDPR changes

 This landmark legislation has the potential to affect how businesses manage data access, automate decision-making, and comply with new rules on data processing.
 With its amendments to the UK GDPR and the Data Protection Act 2018, DUAB brings both new opportunities and challenges.

-In this webinar, our experts will break down the key provisions of DUAB, discuss its potential impact on businesses, and offer practical steps to help your organisation stay ahead of the regulatory changes.
+In this webinar, our experts broke down the key provisions of DUAB, discussed its potential impact on businesses, and offered practical steps to help your organisation stay ahead of the regulatory changes.

 Whether you’re dealing with AI-driven decisions, managing legitimate interests, or navigating new data sharing initiatives, we’ll provide essential insights to ensure compliance as the law evolves.